What are the most important KPIs sales managers should always track? The main 4 KPIs are:

-Sales KPIs or Sales Key Performance Indicators are the metrics that help you measure:
+Sales Key Performance Indicators are metrics that help you measure:

-1) the health of your sales pipeline and
+- the health of your sales pipeline and;

 Here is the list of crucial sales KPIs that you should be focusing on:

-2) Speed to get the first appointment with decision makers
+2) Time until first appointment with decision makers

 The speed to get an appointment for the demo will help you know how efficient your sales executives are.